elastic/kibana/x-pack/plugins/security_solution/README.md

+touching this file to force cypress e2e tests to run
 # Security Solution

 Welcome to the Kibana Security Solution plugin!
 This README will go over getting started with development and testing.